davidwernerhh/manager-manual/README.md

 **How do you notice that I am grumpy**

 It happens.
 I also get stress or annoyed from time to time.
-Usually, you notice this when I get reserved (yes/no answers), lose my humor or stop laughing about bad jokes.
+Usually, you notice this when I get reserved (yes/no answers), lose my humour or stop laughing about bad jokes.
 Also, I will be less frequently at my desk in the team space to get some space or fix stuff that is burning down.

 # Read on